TerriaJS/npmgitdev/README.md

 cd node_modules
-git clone https://github.com/TerriaJS/terriajs # or whatever repo you want to work with inside your project cd .. npmgitdev install
+git clone https://github.com/TerriaJS/terriajs # or whatever repo you want to work with inside your project cd ..

+# later, or whenever you want:
+npmgitdev install
 ```

+The end result is that npm installs packages exactly as it would if you copied all your `devDependencies` to `dependencies` and then published the package to npm.  npm's package deduplication actually works, unlike with `npm link`!

 If you accidentally run `npm install` instead, it should be harmless because `npm` will bail when it sees your `.git` directory.